momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/intro_to_qgis_vector_intro.md

 6. Compute a value through field calculations.

 By the end of Part 2 of this workshop, participants will be able to:
-1. Describe basic cartographic concepts in map making.
+1. Describe basic cartographic elements in map making.
-2. Identify required cartographic elements in maps.
+2. Use proper symbolization for layers.
-3. Create a cloropleth map.
+3. Creating and Exporting a Map Layout.

 ## Final Product